Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 <p>He set the groceries down by the bed and peeked into one of the bags.<br>
 “Oh—eggs!
 Finally!
 I can have tamago kake gohan again.
 Are you making rice?”<br>
 Emiko laughed.
 “I figured you'd want that.
 Of course I’m making rice.
 Tonight or tomorrow—your choice.
-Everything else is pretty basic though.”</p>
+Everything else is pretty basic though.”<br>

-<p>As he began pulling out ingredients and laying them on the table, Akira said,<br>
+As he began pulling out ingredients and laying them on the table, Akira said,<br>
 “No way—this is a feast.
 Tofu’s fresh, not frozen.
 These veggies look amazing.
 I could eat them raw.
-This is perfect.”</p>
+This is perfect.”<br>

-<p>“So no nasty questions, just good vibes at the Q&amp;A?
-That’s a relief.”<br>
+“So no nasty questions, just good vibes at the Q&amp;A?
+That’s a relief.”
-Emiko placed his bag down and picked up the jacket.</p>
+Emiko placed his bag down and picked up the jacket.<br>

-<p>“Well, not nasty exactly... but there were some sharp critiques, as always.<br>
+“Well, not nasty exactly... but there were some sharp critiques, as always.
 Still, that’s how you learn.
-Honestly, it was fun.”</p>
+Honestly, it was fun.”<br>

-<p>She hung the jacket on a hanger and wrinkled her nose.<br>
+She hung the jacket on a hanger and wrinkled her nose.<br>
+“I’ve seen how much you put into this.
+That kind of work—most people never notice.
+But they did.
+And you deserve every bit of it.”<br>
+She glanced at him, softening.
+“They saw it, Akira.
+What I’ve always seen in you.
+And now… they finally do too.”<br>
+She wrinkled her nose again at the sweat lingering in his jacket.<br>
-“Yeah, I get it.
-I’ll take this to the cleaners.
-Wear your spare tomorrow, okay?
+“Let me send this to the cleaners.
+Wear your spare one tomorrow, okay?
 Mind if I check the pockets?”<br>
 “Thanks.
 Kyushu was crazy hot.
 Feels cool here though.
-Like I’m alive again.”</p>
+Like I’m alive again.”<br>

-<p>Emiko had gone home from campus earlier just to switch on the A/C before heading out to shop.<br>
+Emiko had gone home from campus earlier just to switch on the A/C before heading out to shop.<br>
 “Yeah... summer’s already here.
-Humid too...”</p>
+Humid too...”<br>

-<p>She reached into the jacket pocket and pulled out a few folded papers.<br>
+She reached into the jacket pocket and pulled out a few folded papers.<br>
 Then blinked.
 “Wait—this is my paper.
-Akira, did you peer-review me?”</p>

-<p>He gave a sheepish grin.<br>
+Akira, did you peer-review me?”<br>He gave a sheepish grin.<br>
-“Of course not.
-I read it on the plane.
-It’s fascinating—gene networks, huh?
-I’ve been thinking about it nonstop.”</p>
+“Peer-review?
+You kidding?
+I wouldn’t survive page one.
+But honestly, it was fascinating—I read the whole thing on the flight.
+That gene network stuff stuck with me.”<br>

-<p>Emiko gave a knowing smile and shifted the subject.<br>
+Emiko gave a knowing smile and shifted the subject.<br>
-“So... how’s San Jose this year?
-Cooler than here, right?”</p>
+“Oh, Akira… I was kidding.
+But… thank you.
+That means a lot.
+So... how’s San Jose this year?
+Cooler than here, right?”<br>

-<p>She placed the beer into the fridge as they talked.<br>
+She placed the beer into the fridge as they talked.<br>
 “The humidity’s still low, so it’s manageable if you stay in the shade.<br>
 Still dry as ever.
 Wildfires are becoming the norm now.”</p>